 We get lots of submissions, so in order to give yourself the best shot at publication, take some time to review our Writer Guidelines listed below.
 They give great in-depth advice about what we’re looking for on a micro scale.
 Submissions that don’t fit these guidelines in tone or style will not be considered.

 Send us the right materials.

 While we accept both full-length articles as well as pitches, make sure your ideas and completed projects are as ready for publication as you can make them.
+Be sure to include an author’s bio and professional headshot with your article or pitch submission.
 You’ll receive an email letting you know if your submission has been accepted or rejected, with additional instructions on what to do if we decide to move forward with your work.